-Financial support Financial support for eligible graduate students at both the M.S. and Ph.D. levels is available through teaching and research assistantships.
-All assistantships require a minimum of 20 hours work per week and include tuition remission in addition to salary.
+Financial support for eligible graduate students at both the M.S. and Ph.D. levels is available through teaching and research assistantships.
+All assistantships require a minimum of 20 hours work per week and include at least partial tuition remission in addition to salary.